-Effects of Poverty on Society, Children and Violence: Why We Should All Care
+Effects of Poverty on Society, Health, Children and Violence

 The causes and effects of poverty are often interrelated in such a way that one problem hardly ever occurs alone.
 Bad sanitation, for example, makes it easier to spread around old and new diseases, and hunger and lack of water make people more vulnerable to them.